marieval/100DaysOfCode/README.md

 // - Contribute to non-profit (probably through Zero-To-Mastery). -
 // - Push my projects to GitHub (or elsewhere). -
 // - Learn React in more detail. -
+// - Learn Node.js in more detail. -

 ### **********************************************************************